fly-lang/fly/llvm/docs/GettingStarted.rst

 that unlike the tarballs, which contain each subproject in a separate file, the git repository contains all of the projects together.

-If you want to get a specific release (as opposed to the most recent revision), you can check out a tag after cloning the repository.
+If you want to getValue a specific release (as opposed to the most recent revision), you can check out a tag after cloning the repository.
 E.g., `git checkout llvmorg-6.0.1` inside the ``llvm-project`` directory created by the above command.
 Use `git tag -l` to list all of them.